Sqooba/sq-conf/readme.md

 # Sq-Conf

-This wrapper for sqConf was mainly created to make running applications running on containers easier.
-Mainly overriden values from environment variables is made easier, no need to specifically define this in config.
+SqConf is a thin wrapper for typesafe-config library ("com.typesafe.config" % "1.3.3") that was mainly created to make running applications running on containers easier.
+Mainly overriding values from environment variables is made easier, no need to specifically define this in config.
 Also key does not need to exist in the config in the first place.

-Wrapper around typesafe-config library ("com.typesafe.config" % "1.3.3") that allows overriding variables with commandline parameters or environment variables.
-Reads file called application.conf from resources -folder on default.
 ```
     // reads application.conf
     val sqConf = new SqConf()